- Entertainment and Media»

 Age Rating: 13+ (mild violence, mild language, Yoko's ludicrous cleavage)

-Summary: In the distant future, humanity has been forced underground.
-In the squalid Jiha Village, Simon is a teenage boy who knows nothing but digging, but is constantly being recruited into the antics of his "big bro," Kamina, who believes a surface world exists beyond and above their underground pit.
-With the help of a small mecha, unearthed by Simon, the two of them resolve to make it through to the surface, and everything else beyond.
+Summary: In the distant future, humanity has been forced to live underground in abject misery.
+In the squalid and impoverished Jiha Village, Simon is a teenage boy who knows nothing but digging, and is more than talented at it, but he is also constantly being recruited into the antics of his surrogate "big bro," Kamina.
+Kamina is a confident and relentless rabble-rouser who believes a surface world exists beyond and above their underground pit, and he aims to one day prove it to the stubborn village elder.
+With the help of a small mecha unearthed by Simon, and an unexpected hostile visitor who busts through their canopy, Kamina and Simon resolve to take down this terrifying foe, make it through to the surface, and see with their own eyes everything that lies beyond.

 The Good: Eye-popping animation; large cast of characters infused with passion and soul; ridiculously manic action sequences; ear candy all around

 The Bad: The story is pretty simplistic; the second half takes a little while to adjust to; guaranteed to infuriate physicists